bluskyz11/bluskyz11/README.md

 - 👀 I’m interested in neuroscience, programming, and psychology
 - 🌱 I’m currently learning how to use GitHub and survive highschool
 - 💞️ I’m looking to collaborate on anything at a beginner level and with Python
-- 📫 How to reach me: leave a comment I guess.
+- 📫 How to reach me: leave a comment I guess
 - Any help navigating this site would be very much appreciated -
 - !---